7oxicshadow/virtual_udp_streaming_joypad/README.md

 Streaming
 ---------
-Currently this has been tested using ffmpeg to stream video using the following command:
+~~Currently this has been tested using ffmpeg to stream video using the following command:~~

-ffmpeg -f x11grab -video_size 1920x1080 -framerate 60 -i :0.0 -threads 8 -preset ultrafast -vcodec libx264 -tune zerolatency -b:v 4M -x264opts intra-refresh=1 -f mpegts udp://TARGET_IP_HERE:1234?pkt_size=1316
+~~ffmpeg -f x11grab -video_size 1920x1080 -framerate 60 -i :0.0 -threads 8 -preset ultrafast -vcodec libx264 -tune zerolatency -b:v 4M -x264opts intra-refresh=1 -f mpegts udp://TARGET_IP_HERE:1234?pkt_size=~~

-Note: set TARGET_IP_HERE accordingly.
+~~Note: set TARGET_IP_HERE accordingly.~~

-On the receiving end it is best to use MPV as it seems to provide the lowest latency:
+~~On the receiving end it is best to use MPV as it seems to provide the lowest latency:~~

-mpv udp://127.0.0.1:1234 --no-cache --untimed --no-demuxer-thread --vd-lavc-threads=1 --profile=low-latency --hwdec=auto
+~~mpv udp://127.0.0.1:1234 --no-cache --untimed --no-demuxer-thread --vd-lavc-threads=1 --profile=low-latency --hwdec=auto~~

 General
 -------